Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 student_ages: Dict[str, int] = {"Alice": 20, "Bob": 25}

-Example Functions Using Type Annotations
+Example of Function Using Type Specification

 from typing import List